pubnub/arduino/README.md

     #define PubNub_BASE_CLIENT WiFiClient
     #include <PubNub.h>

-For hadware that doesn't use WiFi101 library, but provides a `WiFiClient` class, like ESP8266, you would:

-    #include <ESP8266WiFi.h>
-    #define PubNub_BASE_CLIENT WiFiClient
-    #include <PubNub.h>

 Of course, please keep in mind that you need to initialize your WiFi hardware, connect to a WiFi network and possibly do some maintenance, which is hardware specific.
 But, Pubnub SDK has nothing to do with that, it expects a working network.
 We provide examples for some HW.

-### ESP8266
+### ESP8266 and ESP32

+ESP8266 and ESP32 are recognized since version 3.3 so can just:

+    #include <PubNub.h>

+It will include `ESP8266WiFi.h` or `WiFi.h` (for ESP32) automatically.

-In previous section we already showed how to use ESP8266, but in some (older) versions of ESP8266 support for Arduino, some of the (de-facto) standard library functions that we use are missing.
+In some (older) versions of ESP8266 support for Arduino, some of the (de-facto) standard library functions were missing.
 To use our own implementation of them, `#define` a macro constant before you include `PubNub.h`, like this:

     #define PUBNUB_DEFINE_STRSPN_AND_STRNCASECMP
     #include <PubNub.h>